Digital Currency Group

 Angel Round in 2020

-Custodia Bank is a crypto-asset banking company that specializes in providing regulated services for digital assets.
-It serves as a compliant bridge to the US dollar payments system and acts as a custodian for digital assets, adhering to high institutional custody standards.
-This enables customers in the digital assets industry to access reliable banking services tailored to their needs.
+Custodia Bank is a crypto-asset banking company that provides regulated services for digital assets.
+The institution serves as a compliant bridge to the US dollar payments system and acts as a custodian for digital assets, adhering to stringent institutional custody standards.
+By offering these banking services tailored to the digital assets industry, Custodia aims to facilitate secure and compliant transactions for its customers.

 Transparent Financial Systems